Seward County, Nebraska: Demographics

 There were 6,013 households, out of which 32.80% had children under the age of 18 living with them, 61.50% were married couples living together, 5.60% had a female householder with no husband present, and 29.90% were non-families.
 24.90% of all households were made up of individuals, and 12.10% had someone living alone who was 65 years of age or older.
 The average household size was 2.53 and the average family size was 3.04.

 The county population contained 24.70% under the age of 18, 14.30% from 18 to 24, 24.60% from 25 to 44, 21.20% from 45 to 64, and 15.20% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females, there were 103.20 males.
 For every 100 females age 18 and over, there were 102.50 males.

 The median income for a household in the county was $42,700, and the median income for a family was $51,813.
 Males had a median income of $32,218 versus $22,329 for females.
 The per capita income for the county was $18,379.
 About 4.10% of families and 7.00% of the population were below the poverty line, including 6.20% of those under age 18 and 6.80% of those age 65 or over.

+Civil asset forfeiture

+The county engages in extensive civil asset forfeiture.
+Having fewer than 18,000 people, it accounted for at least 90 cases in the last decade, one-third of all civil forfeiture cases in the state during that period and double that of any other Nebraska county.
+From 2018 to 2023, the county obtained $7.5 million in forfeited cash.
+Nearly all of the civil forfeitures stem from traffic stops of out-of-state drivers on Interstate 80 where Seward County police give stopped drivers a choice to give up their cash with an "abandonment form" or refuse and be subject to felony charges; the routine seizures never result in convictions of drivers, raising questions about the intent of the forfeitures.
+This practice continues despite 2016 state law LB 1106, meant to stop it by first requiring a criminal conviction for illegal drugs, child pornography, or illegal gambling, and establishing new reporting requirements and transfer regulations for seizures or forfeitures.
+However, loopholes in the law still allow seizure during a traffic stop if police believe the cash is connected to drugs, even if no drugs are found in the vehicle, a tactic that is used routinely by Seward County police.
+A bill introduced in February 2024 by Nebraska legislator Tom Brewer, LB 916, intends to ban civil forfeiture in the state entirely, requiring in all cases that prosecutors use the criminal justice process, rather than civil courts, to seize property.